npmitchell/tubular/docs/docs/source/faq_debugging.rst

 - Data loads but each timepoint is loaded as multiple timestamps
 > Try toggling the swapZT parameter in the xp metadata, since the Z dimension is likely interpreted as time T.

+- The surfaces aren't coming out well.
+> Try adjusting the tension and pressure values of the detectOptions.
+Typically setting these very nearly to zero is a good starting point.
+> If that fails, check whether your initial guess for the level set is inside the surface you want to find.
+The initial guess could be a small sphere that is well within the surface you want to find.
+Subsequent timepoints are found by first using the previous timepoint's output as an initial guess.
+To shrink the previous timepoint's output before evolving it, adjust pre_pressure.

 - Fast marching centerline extraction fails and/or the image output shows the path leaving the outside of the tubular surface.
 > First erase the existing (bad) centerline files from disk (txt files) and try re-running with options.preview = true.
 If the visual output doesn't tell you what's wrong right away, try reducing the subsampling factor (`options.res') by which the volume is reduced for fast marching.
 You may also/alternatively need to adjust options.normal_step in tubi.alignAPDVCoords(), which places the A and P points connected by the centerline a distance options.normal_step from the surface.